-Some runners prefer stability running shoes to help stabilize their stride, while others go for neutral running shoes that deliver comfortable support.
-Off-road runners need the best trail running shoes, while some people are just looking for comfortable walking shoes.
+Some runners who overpronate might prefer extra stability, while others go for neutral support.
+Off-road runners need grip for the trail, while some people are just looking for comfortable walking shoes.

 Many top brands make men's and women's running shoes with different attributes.

-Men are generally heavier than women, so some men's running shoes have more cushioning.
-Women typically have a narrower heel and midfoot than men, so some brands make women's running shoes to accommodate those differences.
+Men are generally heavier than women, so some men's sneakers have more cushioning.
+Women typically have a narrower heel and midfoot than men, so some brands make women's versions to accommodate those differences.

-We pulled the best running shoes for men and women to give you a place to start your search for the perfect pair.
+We pulled models for men and women to give you a place to start your search for the perfect pair.

 If you've had a 3D scan during our fit id® outfitting process, you know whether you have high or low arches, you know your heel shape and you can see your foot width.
 Or maybe you've tried enough running shoes to know you need a wide width.